 Candidates may not take a Written or Oral Examination or submit a Case History Portfolio more than twice during the eligibility period.
-Failure twice in succession within a three-year Board eligibility period to pass the Written, Case History Portfolio, or Oral Examination will cause the Candidate to lose his/her Board Eligibility and to forfeit all fees paid.
-Reestablishment of Board Eligibility may only happen three times in an endodontic career.
+Failure twice in succession within the eligibility period to pass the Written, Case History Portfolio, or Oral Examination will cause the Candidate to lose his/her Board Eligibility and to forfeit all fees paid.